GustavoM96/GHM.Validator/README.md

 # GHM.Validator

-GHM.Validator is a nuget package with the aim of validating data.
+GHM.Validator is a nuget package aims to validate data.

 ## Install Package